To Pee or not to Pee: Understanding the Frequency of Potty Breaks Necessary for Your Dog

 How Many Potty Breaks Do Dogs Need Per Day?

 It depends on many things….age, breed, when the dog last ate or drank.
-Typically an adult dog that's potty-trained does well with 4 potty breaks daily, as suggested… Click To Tweet.
+Typically an adult dog that's potty-trained does well with 4 potty breaks daily, as suggested by the ASPCA Click To Tweet.

 When potty training a puppy, take them out every 1-2 hours.
 A puppy can typically wait one hour per months of age, plus one.
 So a three month old puppy should be able to wait 4 hours between potty breaks.